Ahmad-Slmn/Slider/README.md

 # Slider
-I Do This slider With Mr Osama Elzero
+I Did This slider With The Porgrammer Osama Elzero